NishantChauhan/CurrencyUtilities/ProjectInformation.md

 2020-05-17 07:01:41 - Added cache handling to avoid duplicate requests to back end api
   * Updates
     1. Code will replay the last response is successful.
+    2. The server request for currency conversion will not be made unitl cacheExpiryTimeout